 Nobody’s going to subscribe to something they don’t value.

 So you need content users want and will pay to access.
 You might be surprised how truly niche paid content has become and what will inspire site or app users to pull out their credit cards or Bitcoin.
 The key is differentiation – that is, what do you offer that nobody else does?
+To develop this kind of offer you need to be constantly testing and validating ideas, and gathering as much feedback and data as possible from your audience.

 “People thought no one would pay for news, especially tech news.
 The problem was the news business hadn’t been focused on a key question: How do I deliver a differentiated product that people would pay for?”